gniewomir/kabar/README.md

 ### Namespaces, file names, and paths

-Library provides basic set of modules, components and utility classes, that you can replace or extend.
+Library provides basic set of modules, components and utility classes that you can replace or extend.
 To do this you need register namespace and path for them. 'kabar' namespace and it's path is registered by default.

 ```php
 <?php